aws/sagemaker-python-sdk/doc/amazon_sagemaker_model_building_pipeline.rst

 - :class:`sagemaker.workflow.execution_variables.ExecutionVariables.PIPELINE_EXECUTION_ARN`: The execution ARN for an execution.
 - :class:`sagemaker.workflow.execution_variables.ExecutionVariables.PIPELINE_NAME`: The name of the pipeline.
 - :class:`sagemaker.workflow.execution_variables.ExecutionVariables.PIPELINE_ARN`: The ARN of the pipeline.
+- :class:`sagemaker.workflow.execution_variables.ExecutionVariables.TRAINING_JOB_NAME`: The name of the training job launched by the training step.
+- :class:`sagemaker.workflow.execution_variables.ExecutionVariables.PROCESSING_JOB_NAME`: The name of the processing job launched by the processing step.

 You can use these execution variables as you see fit.
 The following example uses the :code:`START_DATETIME` execution variable to construct a processing output path: